-Arrivals and Departures for the Medical Team: Please arrive in Entebbe, Uganda (airport code EBB) on July 15, 2023 with hotel and dinner provided.
+Arrivals and Departures for the Medical Team: Please arrive in Entebbe, Uganda (airport code EBB) on July 15, 2023 with hotel provided (dinner is on your own).
 The trip will officially begin on July 16 with clinics on July 17 – 19 and July 21 – 22.
 July 20th is a rest day for the team and you can choose to explore the town of Jinja and take a boat trip to the mouth of the Nile River (included in your fee) or rest at the hotel and renew your energy levels!
 You may return to Entebbe (airport transportation included) on July 23.
 Please schedule departures no earlier than late afternoon on July 23.
 Please see the “after the trip” section for more information on staying longer in the “Pearl of Africa”.

-What’s Included: This trip includes lodging, transportation, translators, water, and all meals from July 15 (dinner only on July 15) – July 23 (breakfast only on July 23).
+What’s Included: This trip includes lodging, transportation, translators, water, and all meals from July 15 (no meals on July 15 but your hotel is included) – July 23 (breakfast only on July 23).
 Transportation is from Entebbe to Lugazi on July 16 (morning transport) and from Lugazi to Entebbe on July 23 (morning transport).
 Clinic supplies and any special projects are covered by GFR.

 What’s Not Included: Your international airfare, snacks and drinks other than water, vaccines, and pre/post trip travel costs and expenses, trip insurance, your online e-visa, and any post- trip adventures you wish to engage in while in Africa!